SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 ### 6. Create a CDS index file

-This is the point where you can introduce an `index.cds` file, at the same level as the `index.html` file.
-This CDS index controls which services are exposed.
+This is the point where you can introduce an `index.cds` file which controls which services are exposed.

 :point_right: Create a file `index.cds` in the `srv/` directory, and add the following single line as the initial content: